mazurkin/mazurkin.github.io/doc/resume/resume.md

 the time required to create new projects.
 - Developed an audience builder for 15 audiences, enabling our client to target very specific audiences with focus either on volume or accuracy (using Luigi, Hive, and ETL).
-- Successfully resolved 2-3 support issues daily as part of a 3rd line technical on-call support rotation.
+- Successfully resolved 2-3 support issues daily as part of a periodical 3rd-line technical on-call support rotation.
 - Implemented several dozen RTB changes in the application stack, including improvements, new features, deployments, fixes, and monitoring (using Java, Netty, and Linux).
 - Developed an engine for internal reports with embedded alerting, enabling transparent and quick monitoring of